 Open source, on the other hand, offers an unlimited, fully functional CRM to users.
 The caveat is that your company needs a person (or team) who can install and configure the CRM.
 Of course, because of this, open source CRM is extremely customizable, which is nice.
 Most open source CRM companies also offer a preconfigured version and/or installation and support for a price.

 Where can you find these magical free CRMs?
 Well, I put together a list for you!
 Check out the comparison chart below and read the details about the CRM systems that interest you.

 Please note that I have not placed these in any particular order.
 Each system is different and each one will serve some companies better than others.

-SuiteCRM is an open source alternative to SugarCRM and is actually based on Sugar’s open source version.
-Sugar’s open source product is extremely stripped down, and as one reviewer put it “SuiteCRM is the best of all worlds.
+SuiteCRM is an open source alternative to SugarCRM and is actually based on Sugar’s open source version, SugarCRM Community Edition, which will no longer be supported as of July 15, 2017.
+SugarCRM Community Edition was extremely stripped down to begin with, and as one reviewer put it “SuiteCRM is the best of all worlds.
 It’s based on Open Source Sugar, but uses Open Source add-ons to make it close to, if not better than, the ‘Pay’ Sugar.”

 Capsule is free for up to two users with 10 MB of storage, and 250 contacts.
 To upgrade, it’s $12/user/month.
 With the upgrade comes two gigabytes of storage, 50,000 contacts, and integration with such applications as Mailchimp and Freshbooks.